zinjiggle/google-product-search-simple-ui/README.md

-This is a simple UI interface to call Google product search API.
+This is a simple UI interface to call [Google product search API](https://cloud.google.com/vision/product-search/docs/)

+It helps user to index and search images.

 To start the app in python virtual environment:
 + virtualenv --python python3 env